AroosaIjaz/AroosaIjaz.github.io/_pages/about.md

     * Majorana Fermions for topological quantum computing
     * quantum transport in TMDCs
     * quantum optical effects in color centers in diamond
-    * spectroscopy on quantum wells and quantum dots
+    * Cavity Quantum Electrodynamics (CQED) and spectroscopy in quantum wells and quantum dots

 # Academic Services
 * Journal Reviewer: